Smart Markdown

 Final Design

-Since the consulting group ultimately owned the design, I collaborated closely with their designer to apply the new design system’s look and feel.
-I also assisted with presenting at design reviews, as their time on the project was limited.
-Having spent several months working on the design, I had a deep understanding of the clearance process, which allowed me to contribute effectively during the final stages.
+Although the consulting group led the design, I worked closely with their designer to apply the new system’s look and feel, supported design reviews, and leveraged my deep clearance process knowledge to contribute effectively in the final stages.

 Final Thoughts

-This project presented a significant challenge as it was my first after joining Nordstrom.
-I took ownership of the space, developed my design approach within a new team, and navigated the transition from working as an agency designer to an in-house designer.
-It was a valuable experience in building relationships and adapting to a different design environment.
+This was my first project at Nordstrom, where I took ownership of the space, developed my design approach in a new team, and navigated the shift from agency to in-house design, gaining valuable experience in relationship-building and adapting to a new environment.